 The use of regional anesthesia instead of general anesthesia is helpful to relieve sleep problems after surgery.
-In a study comparing 162 patients undergoing abdominal hysterectomy, those who have had spinal anesthesia experienced less problems with sleep in the night after surgery.
-Another similar study among 376 surgical patients showed that those with regional anesthesia had better sleep during recovery.
+In a study comparing 162 patients undergoing abdominal hysterectomy, those who have had spinal anesthesia experienced fewer problems with sleep the night after surgery.
+Another similar study among 376 surgical patients showed that those with regional anesthesia had a better sleep during recovery.
 One possible reason is the reduced opioid consumption before the surgical procedure.

-The elderly often have a more difficult time adjusting their sleep after undergoing surgery.
+The elderly often have a more difficult time adjusting their sleep after surgery.
 Younger patients are more capable of adapting to environmental changes.
 Sleep apnea, a sleep disorder, is also common among older individuals.

 5. Other existing health conditions

 Other health conditions not addressed by the surgery may also affect the amount and quality of sleep among recovering patients.
-For example, those with respiratory conditions or sleep disorders pre-surgery still have to deal with it post-operative.
+For example, those with respiratory conditions or sleep disorders pre-surgery still have to deal with it postoperatively.

 Harmful Effects of Sleep Problems after Surgery